The Dark Side of Dubai (Is it Worth Visiting?)

 In downtown Dubai you’ll find restaurants by world-famous chefs (think Gordon Ramsay, Alain Ducasse, Jamie Oliver) everywhere, though these spots are merely commercial ‘cash cows’ for those celebrity chefs – the actual quality of the food doesn’t match the price tag of the meal, which costs an absolute fortune.

-Another example is the Afternoon Tea at the Burj Al Arab – its marketed as one of the best in the world, yet it is in fact nothing more than mediocre.
+Another example is the Afternoon Tea at the Burj Al Arab – its marketed as one of the best in the world, but it’s nothing more than mediocre.

 I highly recommend checking out the small cafes and restaurants in Old Dubai – especially at the places frequented by the local expat communities, and you’ll see what I mean.
 You can even go on a food trail in Old Dubai here.